octatone/reddit-code-exchange/README.md

     make start

 Proxy is now running via node without additional debug messages.
+You may now POST to the endpoints.